Article last updated on the 24th of January 2020.

 - As we wish to aggregate data from report documents on the entities, the “Documents” library is selected for Project Site List.

 - The Aggregation Type decides what type of data we want to aggregate.
 In this case, we wish to aggregate the latest report’s “modified” date.
 We can do this by sorting the list after the latest modified date in descending order, and then fetching the first item.
 Therefore “First” is selected in this example.
+Be aware that some aggregation types only support aggregation from and to certain field types.
+For more information, check out the Notes section.

 - For Aggregation field, we select the “Modified” field, as the data in this field will help us find the latest date that a report was filed.